synapsecns/sanguine/docs/bridge/docs/03-RFQ/01-Quoting/index.md

 Starting with [Fast Bridge V2](https://vercel-rfq-docs.vercel.app/contracts/FastBridgeV2.sol/contract.FastBridgeV2.html), a new Active Quoting method has been introduced where a [Quoter] can listen and respond to live quote requests individually.

-This supplements the existing Passive Quotes to create a hybrid system, where Active and Passive quoting can be utilized together by [Quoter]s in any desired combination to maximize their efficiency.
+This supplements the existing Passive Quotes to create a hybrid system, where Active and Passive quoting can be utilized together by [Quoters](Quoter) in any desired combination to maximize their efficiency.

 Active quoting is more complicated to implement and maintain, but allow for more granular & customized quotes that can improve efficiency among other benefits.
 Quoters who prefer a simpler approach are free to use nothing but Passive Quotes, if they choose.